goToMain/libosdp/doc/libosdp/debugging.rst

     mkdir build-dt && cd build-dt
     cmake -DCONFIG_OSDP_DATA_TRACE=on ..
     make

+After, this when you run your application, libosdp will produce a `.pcap` file in the current directory which contains all the packets it decoded from the communication channel.

 Note: It is seldom useful to run on both packet trace AND data trace (in fact it makes it harder to locate relevant information) so please never do it.